dantejarek2/OS-Hardening-Techniques/README.md

 In response to this incident, the website owner tries to log in to the admin panel but is unable to, so they reach out to the website hosting provider.
 You and other cybersecurity analysts are tasked with investigating this security event.

-To address the incident, you create a sandbox environment to observe the suspicious website behavior.
-You run the network protocol analyzer tcpdump, then type in the URL for the website, yummyrecipesforme.com.
-As soon as the website loads, you are prompted to download an executable file to update your browser.
-You accept the download and allow the file to run.
-You then observe that your browser redirects you to a different URL, greatrecipesforme.com, which contains the malware.
+To address the incident, a sandbox environment was used to observe the suspicious website behavior.
+Tcpdump, a network analyzer, was utilized and the website was reloaded, yummyrecipesforme.com.
+As soon as the website loads, a prompt to download an executable file to update the browser appears.
+Accepting the download and allowing the file to run redirects the browser to a different URL, greatrecipesforme.com, which contains the malware.

 The logs show the following process: